Black Hat World is not a Hacking Forum but Blue Hat World IsRate:

 So, before posting questions like “how to hack a crypto wallet” or “how to access someone’s bank account,” remember:

-That’s not what Black Hat World is for
+7.1 Is Black Hat World safe for beginners?

 Yes.
 It’s a legitimate community for marketers and entrepreneurs, especially for those learning SEO or affiliate marketing.